vitay/deeprl/DeepRL.md

 author: Julien Vitay
 email: <julien.vitay@informatik.tu-chemnitz.de>
 abstract: |
     The goal of this document is to keep track the state-of-the-art in deep reinforcement learning.
 It starts with basics in reinforcement learning and deep learning to introduce the notations.
-It tries to cover different classes of deep RL models, from value-based to policy-based, model-free or model-based, hierarchical, etc, with a focus on the application of deep RL to robotics.
+It tries to cover different classes of deep RL models, from value-based to policy-based, model-free or model-based, etc, with a focus on the application of deep RL to robotics.
 autoSectionLabels: True
 secPrefix: Section
 figPrefix: Fig.